DF1sh/TryHackMe-Rooms/MITRE/README.md

 - Besides Blue teamers, who else will use the ATT&CK Matrix?
 (Red Teamers, Purpe Teamers, SOC Managers?): `Red Teamers` <br />
 - What is the ID for this technique?: `T1566` <br />
 - Based on this technique, what mitigation covers identifying social engineering techniques?: `User Training` <br />
-- What are the data sources for Detection? (format: source1,source2,source3 with no spaces after commas): `Application Log,File,Nework Traffic` <br />
+- What are the data sources for Detection? (format: source1,source2,source3 with no spaces after commas): `Application Log,File,Network Traffic` <br />
 - What groups have used spear-phishing in their campaigns? (format: group1,group2): `Axiom,Gold SOUTHFIELD` <br />
 - Based on the information for the first group, what are their associated groups?: `Group 72` <br />
 - What software is associated with this group that lists phishing as a technique?: `Hikit` <br />